 - 22. Gender identity information is collected on the HESA Student record36 and HESA Student Alternative (SA) record37 only.
-Students should, according to their own self-assessment, indicate if their gender identity is the same or different to the gender originally assigned to them at birth.
+Students should, according to their own self-assessment, indicate if their gender identity is the same or different to the sex registered at birth.
 The field is optional for all students. - 23.
 Having assessed the quality of this data against the OfS data quality framework38 (see Table B2), it was decided to report this data for all students from 2018-19 onwards.